Configure Gallery Authentication

 - SAML authentication: Users access the Gallery with Identity Provider (IDP) credentials.

 Server doesn't support changing the authentication type after configuration.
 Doing so might compromise Gallery functionality.
-If you want to change the authentication type, contact support to create a plan.

 The set up for each authentication type varies.
 Select your selected authentication type for steps to complete the setup.